ChrisMontez/ICP-OES/Flag Boshielo Dam/README.md

 <img src="img/fig2.jpg">

 *Lebepe J, Oberholster PJ, Luus-Powell WJ.
 Dataset of metal(loid) concentrations recorded in the tissues of two fish species from Flag Boshielo Dam, South Africa.
 Data Brief.
 2020;33:106396.
 Published 2020 Oct 9. doi:10.1016/j.dib.2020.106396*

+## :bar_chart: Data Analysis
+A supplementary XLS file with data partaining to the fish specimens morphometry and the concentrations of metal(loid)s recorded in the varying organs was provided by The National Center for Biotechnology Information.